Harriet Amelia Folsom: Early life

 Folsom was born in Buffalo, New York, on August 23, 1838.
 She was the daughter of William Harrison Folsom and Zerviah Eliza Clark, and the oldest of their eight children.
 Her father worked as a church-employed architect and contractor and designed many of the historic buildings in Utah, including the Salt Lake City Council Hall, the Provo Tabernacle, and the Manti Utah Temple.
 Her family joined the church in 1841 and moved to Nauvoo, Illinois, in 1846.
 After being driven out of the state of Illinois with the rest of the Saints, the family lived in both Keokuk and Council Bluffs, Iowa, where William Folsom worked as a contractor.

 The Folsom family migrated to the Utah Territory with the Joseph W. Young pioneer company, arriving on October 3, 1860.
 As president of the church, Brigham Young would often come out to welcome the wagon trains arriving in the Valley, and became acquainted with Harriet Amelia upon the arrival of her company.
 Their meeting was said to be "love at first sight", and the two engaged in a courtship lasting nearly two years.
-They became engaged in August of 1862.
+They became engaged in August 1862.